radicalbit/NSDb/docs/JVM_API_doc.md

 ```

 # Scala API
-The same capabilities exposed by Nsdb's Java API are implemented in Scala API too.
+The same capabilities exposed by NSDb's Java API are implemented in Scala API too.
-The `io.radicalbit.nsdb.api.scala.NSDB`class provides a method to create a connection to an instance of Nsdb.
-Connection to gRPC Nsdb's endpoint is instanciated ayncronously using `connect` methods that requires `host` and `port` parameters.
+The `io.radicalbit.nsdb.api.scala.NSDB`class provides a method to create a connection to an instance of NSDb.
+Connection to gRPC NSDb's endpoint is instanciated ayncronously using `connect` methods that requires `host` and `port` parameters.

 ## Write API
 Scala Write API provides `NSDB.write` method used to define an `io.radicalbit.nsdb.api.scala.Bit` to be inserted leveraging a builder pattern.